Good Hotel Guide Review

 23. Some on ground floor, 1 suitable for disabled.

-3 lounges, 2 bars, brasserie, restaurant, cinema, gym, spa, in-room TV (Freeview), 12-acre garden, civil wedding licence, conference facilities, public areas and restaurants wheelchair accessible, adapted toilet.
+3 lounges, 2 bars, brasserie, restaurant (vegetarian/vegan menus), cinema, gym, spa, in-room TV (Freeview), EV charging, 12-acres, civil wedding licence, public areas and restaurants wheelchair accessible, adapted toilet.

 in public areas.

-allowed in some bedrooms (£30 per night per dog), garden, public areas except restaurant and bar.
+in some bedrooms (£30 per night), garden, not restaurant or bar.